leonW7/D-Link/Vul_6.md

 Vulnerability description
 -------------------------
 An issue was discovered in /bin/goahead on D-Link DIR-823G devices with firmware 1.02B03.
-There is incorrect access control allowing remote attackers to enable the Guest WiFi on router with no password default, without authentication, via the SetWLanRadioSettings HNAP API.
+There is incorrect access control allowing remote attackers to enable an Guest WiFi on router with no password default, without authentication, via the SetWLanRadioSettings HNAP API.

 POC
 -------------------------